chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## verification result

 To mitigate a possible fault attack on Boolean flag verification result, a 64-byte register is considered.
-Firmware is responsible for comparing the computed result with a defined value, and if they are equal the signature is valid.
+Firmware is responsible for comparing the computed result with a certain segment of signature (segment c\~), and if they are equal the signature is valid.

 ## sk\_out